 Applications from non-FLANC members will not be considered for funding

-The project should be completed within one school year.
+The project should be completed in the spring semester.

 Use the provided form to complete your application.
 You will be asked to submit: